Patricia Ryan (politician)

-Patricia Ryan (born 3 March 1969) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Kildare South constituency since the 2020 general election.
+Patricia Ryan (born 3 March 1969) is an Irish former independent and Sinn Féin politician who served as a Teachta Dála (TD) for the Kildare South constituency from 2020 to 2024.

 Previous to entering politics, Ryan was a trade union shop steward.
-Between 2019 and 2020 Ryan was a member of Kildare County Council; Noel Connolly was co-opted to Ryan's seat on Kildare County Council following her election to the Dáil.
+Between 2019 and 2020 Ryan was a member of Kildare County Council.

-At the 2020 General Election, Ryan topped the poll in Kildare South, despite taking a holiday during the campaign instead of canvassing.
+At the 2020 general election, Ryan topped the poll in Kildare South, despite taking a holiday during the campaign instead of canvassing.